Liv Signe Navarsete: Minister of Transport and Communications

 Following the 2005 election, in which the Centre Party secured a majority together with the Labour and Socialist Left Party, Navarsete was appointed minister of transport and communications in Jens Stoltenberg's second cabinet on 17 October 2005.

-In August 2006, Navarsete attended the opening of the first hydrogen based petrol station in Forus in Rogaland, together with Statoil CEO Helge Lund.
+In August 2006, Navarsete attended the opening of the first hydrogen based petrol station in Forus in Rogaland county, together with Statoil CEO Helge Lund.

-On 15 January 2007, Navarsete attended the opening of the Imarsund connection Aure municipality.
+On 15 January 2007, Navarsete attended the opening of the Imarsund connection in Aure Municipality.
 The completion of the connection was seen as the last piece in connecting the municipality from east to west.

-In September 2008, after opening the new E16 straight between Voldum and Borlaug in Lærdal, the government car Navarsete was riding in, drove 110 km/h in a 80 km/h zone.
-She later explained that she was working while being driven, but wouldn't classify the speeding as reckless driving.
+In September 2008, after opening the new E16 straight between Voldum and Borlaug in Lærdal Municipality, the government car Navarsete was riding in, drove 110 km/h in an 80 km/h zone.
+She later explained that she was working while being driven, but would not classify the speeding as reckless driving.

 In May 2009, Navarsete promised that a double set of railway tracks between Oslo and Lysaker would be completed by 2012.
 She also attended a railway forum conference, where she talked about the high demands for better maintenance of railways.